minio/directpv-docs/content/installation/_index.md

 ```

 #### Install on Tainted Nodes

-To install DirectPV on tainted nodes, use `--toleration` flag to `install` command.
+To install DirectPV on [tainted nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/), use the `--toleration` flag.

 The following example installs DirectPV on tainted nodes by tolerating 'key1' key where the value of the key is 'PVs' value with 'NoSchedule' effect